my5G/PMon-5G/README.md

 ```
 kubectl get services --namespace=kube-system
 ```
 Create a custom resource ServiceMonitor to configure a new endpoint to Prometheus scrape, in this case, to scrape calico.
-Create an empty file called something like calico-felix-metrics-ServiceMonitor.yaml e past de content below inside:
+Create an empty file called something like calico-felix-metrics-ServiceMonitor.yaml and past the content below inside:

 ```
 apiVersion: monitoring.coreos.com/v1